 Many people don't realize how costly advertising can be -- a full page ad run by a local real estate office in your local newspaper can cost anywhere from several hundred to several thousand dollars.
 Yet it's a far more cost-effective way to go than the three or four-line classified ad you would probably run if you were selling the house yourself.
 Here's why:

 Your classified ad requires a prospective buyer to find it amidst the dozens of others on the page, and be impressed enough by its message to call.
 In contrast, the broker's ad is designed to "find the buyer" -- with its large size and easy-to-read layout, the eye-catching photographs and professionally written descriptions, plus the fact that it includes not just one, but several houses for sale.

 How does the inclusion of other houses benefit yours?
 The power of numbers, plain and simple.
-Fewer than 5% of buyers actually purchase the first house they call about.
+Few buyers actually purchase the first house they call about.
 When they call to respond to the broker's ad, on the other hand, they're likely to be shown a number of houses similar to the one they initially expressed interest in seeing.

 And that's just advertising in the local newspaper.
 Brokers today, especially larger ones, employ a variety of other proven advertising methods, including the Internet, magazines, radio, TV and direct mail.

 What should we expect from an open house?

 As another valuable part of the marketing process, the open house offers prospective buyers the chance to view houses in a low-pressure, "browsing" atmosphere.
 With that in mind, you shouldn't expect it to generate a sale, at least not directly.
 What you should look for is increased showings of your home after an open house, whether it be from calls to your agent for private showings or from the open house attendees returning with their buyer's agent.